Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 - the upstream repository has been removed
 - the project has no license

 Formulae should not be disabled without a deprecation period of at least three months unless the circumstances are exceptional (e.g. the formula does not build on any supported macOS version or Linux).
-How long a reasonable period is depends on the formula's usage statistics.
 Popular formulae should have longer deprecation periods.
+The popularity of a formula should be based on our analytics data.

 **Note: disabled formulae in homebrew/core will be automatically removed one year after their disable date**